 Wombat, who appeared to be in his young 20’s, had been a Winterlife delivery driver for roughly 2 months.
 According to him, this was by far the best job he has ever had.
 At his age, I couldn’t imagine him working more than a handful of jobs that didn’t include a shift at a fast food restaurant, landscaping, or gas station attendant; so I was hardly surprised.
 But, making someone’s day brighter by delivering marijuana to their door has to be pretty rewarding!

 Our conversation evolved into the legalities, or the illegalities, of marijuana delivery services in Seattle.
 As a resident of Washington State, it is legal for me to purchase up to an ounce of cannabis, as long as I am 21 years of age.
 Technically, it is not legal for the Winterlife Cooperative to deliver weed.
-But, since there is no marijuana retail industry in place, authorities have decided to turn a blind eye.
+As I said, it’s a grey area in some parts of the USA.
+Obviously, for dispensaries that can deliver legally with no issues they may run into, there’s no doubt that they’ll use companies like Tenstreet to help with truck/delivery driver rules and legalities.
+However, since there is no marijuana retail industry in place, authorities have decided to turn a blind eye.
 In fact, according to Wombat, they are working closely with the Seattle Police Department.

 Wombat was very knowledgeable about the weed he delivered and gave me multiple suggestions based on the type of highs I enjoy the most.
 The problem was, I couldn’t decide if I wanted an uplifting high or a body high.
 I decided on a hybrid known as Diesel Cookies.
 During the entire process, Wombat was very patient and respectful of my indecisiveness even though he had customers waiting on him.